do-your-own-seo/do-your-own-seo.github.io/source/README.md

 ## Copyright and license

-Blog content is copyrighted.
+Content is copyrighted.
 The source code is available under the MIT license on the source branch.